Writing about Paris is simple… said no one ever.

 8 Rue du Fouarre, 75005 Paris

-Start your day off at the Louvre Museum, right when it opens.
+Start your day off at the Louvre Museum, right when it opens for better crowd control.

 Fun fact: It’ll take you about 4 months to see every single item in this gigantic palace.

 While you can’t necessarily expect to see all 35,000 works (I’d be impressed if you did), the museum has compiled a Masterpiece Trail, detailing what to see and how to see it.
-It takes roughly 90 minutes, at which point I’d wander around for bit then grab lunch at the cafe.
+It takes roughly 90 minutes, depending on your pace.

 Rue de Rivoli, 75001 Paris